 - You must have set-up an account in ArmyignitED

 - You must provide the SUNY Potsdam Veteran and Military Support Services Coordinator a signed Request for Benefits Form.
+You can find a video about how to fill out the form here.

 Service members identified as eligible DoD TA recipients.